The Remaining Signs of Past Centuries

+Manuscripts

+The Remaining Signs of Past Centuries is preserved in more than twenty manuscripts of which the earliest is Istanbul ms. Beyazit 4667 [= Umumi 4667], dated 603 AH (1206/07 AD).

 Illuminated manuscripts

-The Remaining Signs of Past Centuries is preserved in two illuminated manuscripts: Edinburgh, University Library, MS Arab 161 and Paris, Bibliothèque Nationale de France, MS Arabe 1489.
+A small number of these manuscripts are also illuminated: the best known are Edinburgh, University Library, MS Or.
+161 and Paris, Bibliothèque Nationale de France, MS Arabe 1489.

-The Edinburgh, University Library copy is an Ilkhanid codex created by Ibn al-Kutbi in AH 707 (AD 1307–1308) in northwestern Iran or northern Iraq.
+The Edinburgh, University Library copy is an Ilkhanid codex created by Ibn al-Kutbi in AH 707 (1307–1308 AD) in northwestern Iran or northern Iraq.
 It contains 179 folios and 25 paintings.
 The frontispiece and subsequent illustrations are composed in rich color and accented by gold-leaf.
 This manuscript is considered exemplary of the artistry of medieval Persian book painting.
 There is a mark of recent ownership by R.M.
 Binning, dated July 4, 1851.

 The Paris, Bibliothèque Nationale de France manuscript is a close Ottoman copy of the Edinburgh codex.
 It is both undated and anonymous, in contrast to its Edinburgh prototype.
 While the complete provenance is unknown, there are marks of possession by al-Zāʾiraǧī Ramaḍān ibn Muḥammad and Abū Bakr ibn Rustum ibn Aḥmad al-Širwānī.